Deiangh/Mongo-Express-API/README.md

 # MongoAPI
-This is a express-mongoose node js application
+This is an express-mongoose node js application